THIS YEAR’S SESSION & WORKSHOPS (MARCH 9, 2019):

 1. “Writers Got Talent”—a Page 1 Critique Fest (Grand Salon 1+2 combined), with participating literary agents and editors.
 In the vein of “American Idol” or “America’s Got Talent,” this is a chance to get your first page read (anonymously — no bylines given) with attending agents commenting on what was liked or not liked about the submission.
 Get expert feedback on your incredibly important first page, and know if your writing has what it needs to keep readers’ attention.
 (All attendees are welcome to bring pages to the event for this session, and we will choose pages at random for the workshop for as long as time lasts.
 All submissions should be novels or memoir—no prescriptive nonfiction or picture books, please.
 Do not send your pages in advance.
 You will bring printed copies with you, and instructions will be sent out approximately one week before the event.)

-2. How to Sell a Nonfiction Book (Design and Discovery rooms combined), taught by Brian Klems.
+2. How to Sell a Nonfiction Book: The 9 Musts of Any Proposal, taught by Brian Klems.
 This session is completely devoted to nonfiction that is not memoir.
 So if you are trying to create an awesome nonfiction book proposal, this presentation is for you.
 With both a writer and agent to instruct and answers questions, the session will talk about platform, identifying your book’s place in the market, effective pitching, and more.

 BLOCK FOUR: 2:45 – 3:45